The world’s first Magnetic Induction Cycler.

 Created by Bio Molecular Systems

-BMS draw on decades of expertise when designing, manufacturing and distributing their laboratory instruments of unparalleled accuracy and functionality.
+At BMS, we’re committed in helping you further with your research in the life sciences.
+Founded by leading innovators of the former Corbett Life Sciences Company, we draw on decades of expertise when designing, manufacturing and distributing our laboratory instruments of unparalleled accuracy and functionality.